| |

 activities undertaken by the above staff concentrate mainly

 on "Dynamical Astronomy".
-Currently, Acting Director of the
+Currently the Director of the

 Instrumentation